Verdoso/Verdoso.github.io/content/post/spring-boot-json-api-versioning.md

 <script src="https://gist-it.appspot.com/https://github.com/Verdoso/VersioningDemo/blob/master/src/main/java/org/greeneyed/versioning/demo/controllers/MappingJacksonValueViewsVersioningAPI.java?footer=minimal"></script>

 You can see that the logic and the API model classes are the same as in the previous example.
-It is just that in this case, we are specifying the view to be used per request, instead of statically per method.
+It is just that we are specifying the view to be used per request, instead of statically per method.

 ## MappingJacksonValue with JSON Filters